gxjansen/skywatch/README.md

      ```
    - No additional database setup or user creation is required for local development

+### Rate Limits

+SkyWatch respects BlueSky's API rate limits:
+- 5,000 requests per 5 minutes (16.7 req/sec)
+- 50,000 requests per hour

+For each of these, you can set a configurable percentage of the rate limit to use (0.0 to 1.0), whatever you feel is appropriate for your usage.

+For each follower import, we make 2 API calls:
+1. Fetch their profile information
+2. Get their latest post timestamp

+The import process automatically handles rate limiting by:
+- Tracking API usage
+- Respecting rate limit headers from BlueSky
+- Pausing when limits are reached
+- Automatically resuming when the rate limit window resets

 ## Setup

 1. Clone the repository: